 Forest police: It depends on where they submitted their application.
 We don’t know if they’ve applied with us.

 Chunmei: If they haven’t gotten approval, can they still hold animal shows?

 In order to raise wild animals, you need a captive breeding license.
 Quarantine measures have gotten stricter due to the pandemic.
-Authorities used to not even check the quarantine certificate.
+The authorities used to not even check the quarantine certificate.

 Even though the shows were free to attend, the circus must have a contract with the property developer.
-This is a commercial activity, so they should have applied for a business license under Article 27 of the Wildlife Protection Law.
+This makes it a commercial activity, so they should have applied for a business license under Article 27 of the Wildlife Protection Law.